-In addition to teaching at UCLA TFT, Gorshein is also a faculty member in Theatre Arts at California State University, Long Beach.
-He previously taught at the American Musical and Dramatic Academy in Hollywood.
+In addition to teaching at UCLA TFT, Gorshein is a faculty member at Loyola Marymount University and at California State University, Long Beach.

 Gorshein’s research focuses on the intersections of identity and popular culture.
 His writing appears in peer-reviewed anthologies and journals including Theatre Journal and The Journal of Modern Jewish Studies.
 His research has earned awards from the Mellon Foundation and from the Association for Theatre in Higher Education.
 Gorshein has also blogged for The Huffington Post.

 With his husband, costume designer Scott Cronick, Gorshein was nominated for a GLAAD Media Award in 2012, for the first same-sex wedding aired on late-night TV, officiated by Conan O’Brien.

 - E-mail: firstname.lastname@example.org